Meeting you where you are.

 Throughout that time, teaching was always a large part of her life and career, with students that ranged in age from toddlers to older adults, beginners to advanced, and professional dancers.

-Initially, yoga, as well as Pilates and her studies of Anatomy and Kinesiology, were just part of her deepening knowledge of dance.
+Initially, yoga, as well as Pilates and her studies of Anatomy and Kinesiology, were just part of her constantly deepening knowledge of dance.
 She enjoyed teaching a fun and rigorous style of Vinyasa flow, as well as classic Pilates mat classes.

 She developed a large following as people enjoyed her thoughtful classes, attention to detail, alignment, anatomy, and passion for promoting "body intelligence."